sniperkit/indigo/README.md

 ```

-## Search the documents frmo the Indigo gRPC Server
+## Search the documents from the Indigo gRPC Server

 The `search` command can be executed with a search request, which includes the Query, within its file.
 Here is an example: